Go to the Undergraduate section

 CLC.2.22, Headington Campus

-Emmanouil holds a BSc in Economics (2007), a MSc in International and European Economics (2009), and a PhD in Economics (2013) from the Department of Economics of the Aristotle University of Thessaloniki, Greece.
+Emmanouil holds a BSc in Economics, a MSc in International and European Economics, and a PhD in Economics.

 Emmanouil has designed and delivered several modules at the undergraduate and postgraduate level and is currently module leader for the undergraduate modules Introduction to Econometrics, Econometrics, and Macroeconomics 2, and the postgraduate module Quantitative Methods for Business and Economics.
-He has also taught Advanced Macroeconomics (postgraduate), Economic Growth (undergraduate and postgraduate), Analytical Techniques for Finance (postgraduate, module leader for the mathematics, statistics and econometrics component), and Regional Studies (undergraduate, module leader for the European economics component).
+He has also taught Advanced Macroeconomics (postgraduate), Economic Growth (undergraduate and postgraduate), and Analytical Techniques for Finance (postgraduate, module leader for the mathematics, statistics and econometrics component).

-Emmanouil has supervised to completion one PhD student and is currently co-supervising two students.
+Emmanouil has supervised to completion two PhD students and is currently co-supervising two students.
 He would be interested in supervising PhD dissertations in the areas of empirical macroeconomics and energy economics.

 Emmanouil's research interests evolve around applied econometrics with applications mainly in macroeconomics.